Clients comment on our

 “Stephanie, my wife, read your outline and she thinks you are ‘amazing’ and that your grasp of the book is ‘extraordinary’ (her words).
 I agree.”

-“Eric, thank you, thank you!
+“To everyone there, thank you, thank you!
 I love it!
 It has been so incredible, to say the least, to see my dream on paper!
 I appreciate all of the time and work you have put into this!
 Thank you for your talent.
 I could not have done this without you!”
 (Novel manuscript).

 “I thank you both from the bottom of my heart for doing such a great job.
 I just finished reading it, and some of your extra touches are fantastic.
 I wish you both great success in your lives.
 I will be in touch because I am starting a new screenplay soon.
 I am more confident to write because of having you both on my team.
 Much appreciation.